lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 # Quantum Teleportation: Build the Circuit

+Explore the building blocks of quantum gates and quantum mechanics through puzzles.

 This 2-player game consists, starting from a 6-qubit circuit initialized at |+>|->|+>|->|+>|-> to measure as many |0> or |1> depending on which player you are.

 One is allowed to use H, X, Z, and the controlled version of this last two gates to achieve that goal.